imwally/vomit/README.md

 ## How to use

 Both a `posts` and `templates` directory need to be within the current working directory of vomit.
-It should look something like the following.
+It should look something like the following:

 ```
 blog